Skip to Content

 An underutilized concourse-level space was transformed into a modern indoor pickleball amenity for building tenants in 2025.

 The Airmall debuted alongside the opening of the new Pittsburgh International Airport terminal in 1992, introducing an innovative retail and dining experience for travelers.
-Since then, Shannon Construction has maintained a long-standing partnership within the airport, completing numerous restaurant and retail projects over the years.
+Since then, Shannon Construction has maintained a long-standing partnership within the airport.

-More than three decades later, Shannon remains actively involved in the airport’s continued evolution, proudly completing multiple retail and restaurant upgrades and new tenant spaces as part of the opening of Pittsburgh International Airport’s new terminal in 2025.
+More than three decades later, Shannon remains actively involved in the airport’s transformation, proudly completing 14 retail and restaurant upgrades and new tenant spaces as part of the opening of Pittsburgh International Airport’s new terminal in 2025.

 Then